themeteorchef/using-mysql-with-meteor-via-methods/README.md

 #### Tutorial: Using MySQL with Meteor via Methods

 In this tutorial, we'll learn how to use MySQL in Meteor using Meteor's Methods feature.
-We'll learn how to define a connection to a MySQL database, run
+We'll learn how to define a connection to a MySQL database, perform r

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/using-mysql-with-meteor-via-methods)